landonmarder/landonmarder.github.io/_posts/2014-05-23-code-school-ember-level-1.md

 - book notes
 ---

+I find that I am a better learner when I attack learning through different mediums and through different points of view.
+In conjunction with reading Ambitious Ember Applications, I am also watching the [Code School](ember.codeschool.com/) videos on Ember.
+I will be posting my notes from these videos for you (and myself).

 Setting Up Ember
-===
-- Pulls data and render templates through APIs
-- Ember data is used for pulling from an API
+---
-- Depends on jQuery, handlebars, ember, ember-data
+- Ember depends on jQuery, handlebars, ember, ember-data
 - We need a single object to contain all the functionality of our app (namespaced as App), think of it as the root of the app, everything grows from here
 {% highlight javascript %}
 var App = Ember.Application.create({ });